Antonious-Awad/simple_shell/README.md

 🚀 Ready to Dive In?
 Simple_Shell is your playground.
 Go ahead, experiment, break things, and then fix them—because that’s what coding is all about!

+**Happy coding!
+May your terminal always be bug-free and your shell scripts ever powerful.**